parazeeknova/nyxtext/README.md

 - [ ] Text Formatting - (Bold, Underline, Bulletpoints)
 - [ ] Basic file Encryption / Decryption
 - [ ] Hyperlinks, Markdown support
+- [ ] Auto completion when pressing Tab for Codespace
+- [ ] Git support
+- [ ] Running files in a separate terminal or command prompt window
+- [ ] Automatic indenting and trailing whitespace stripping when Enter is pressed
+- [ ] Line length marker
+- [ ] Code folding
+- [ ] Multiple files can be opened at the same time like tabs in a web browser
+- [ ] The tabs can be dragged out of the window to open a new window

 &nbsp;